pexip/os-python-pymemcache/docs/getting_started.rst

    $ podman restart memcached

-The previous client is still opened, now try to retrieve some keys:
+The previous client is still open, now try to retrieve some keys:

 .. code-block:: shell